Vietnam.vn - Nền tảng quảng bá Việt Nam

 The plans come as increasingly sophisticated sensor and radar technology in defense equipment increases the cost of maintenance and replacement of parts.

-Most of the SDF’s equipment to date has been built on proprietary standards, making it difficult to exchange parts with other militaries.
-Increasingly complex small-batch production has contributed to rising costs, according to Japan’s 2022 defense white paper.
+Most of the SDF's equipment to date has been built on proprietary standards, making it difficult to exchange parts with other militaries .
+Increasingly complex small-batch production has contributed to rising costs, according to Japan's 2022 defense white paper.

-The plan aims to standardize equipment among the parties with which Japan conducts joint exercises in the Indo-Pacific and elsewhere.
+The plan aims to standardize equipment among the parties with which Japan conducts joint exercises in the Indo- Pacific and elsewhere.

-In addition to reducing prices and increasing domestic production, the new strategy could help SDF increase its ability to operate continuously, preventing situations where equipment cannot be moved due to lack of components.
+In addition to reducing prices and increasing domestic production, the new strategy could help the SDF increase its ability to operate continuously, preventing situations where equipment cannot be moved due to a lack of components.

 US asked to buy TNT explosives from Japan to produce artillery shells for Ukraine?